 Glyphosate at 0.188 lb ae/A controls foxtails, at 0.28 lb ae/A controls volunteer small grains and at 0.38 lb ae/A controls wild oat and downy brome less than 4 inches tall.
 Use higher rates on larger weeds, tolerant weeds, or if plants are under moisture stress.
-Use 3 to 10 gpa by ground or 3 to 5 gpa by air.
+Apply in 3 to 10 gpa by ground or 3 to 5 gpa by air.
 Apply glyphosate at 0.75 lb ae/A to quackgrass at least 8 inches tall (3 to 4 leaf stage) and actively growing; at 0.75 to 1.125 lb ae/A when Canada thistle is actively growing and just before the bud stage.
 Glyphosate at 1 lb ae/A is required to control fall planted rye or wheat prior to seeding crops in spring.
-For annual weeds, allow at least one day after application before tilling and at least 3 days following application for perennial weeds.
+Tillage should not occur until at least 1 day after treating annual weeds and 3 days after treating perennial weeds.